openstack/ironic/doc/source/deploy/cleaning.rst

 Ironic added support for cleaning nodes in the Kilo release.

-Enabling Cleaning
+Enabling cleaning
 =================
 To enable cleaning, ensure your ironic.conf is set as follows: ::

   [conductor]
   clean_nodes=true

-This will enable the default set of steps, based on your hardware and Ironic drivers.
+This will enable the default set of steps, based on your hardware and ironic drivers.
 If you're using an agent_* driver, this includes, by default, erasing all of the previous tenant's data.